 - Strain into a glass of crushed ice and serve with a fresh sprig of mint.

 When I am creating cocktails, I usually make small versions so I don’t waste ingredients.
 (For more on how to create your own signature cocktail, check out this post.)
 However, I just had a feeling that this recipe would work on the first try and I was pleasantly surprised that it did.
 If you love tiki drinks or want to be transported to a tropical place, this is the drink for you.
 It’s not too sweet but its slightly nutty undertones will have you swaying with the breeze.
 Plus, the color is just incredible thanks to the blue algae in the juice.
+A blended rum like Probitas is perfect in this cocktail.

 - 3 oz Paradise juice (pineapple, lemon, dandelion greens, blue algae)